Musicoin/desktop/README.md

 # Contributing

 Pull Requests and Bug Reports for common issues via GitHub are most welcome.
-For security related issues however, please do not open a GitHub Issue and send a brief report over to `team@musicoin.org` with the concerned details.
+For security related issues however, please do not open a GitHub Issue and send a brief report over to `team@musicoin.org` with the concerned details, we shall award you with a boutny as per the bounty program guidelines.

+# Bounty program

+Information regarding the bounty program can be found over at BOUNTY.md.

 # Additional Resources